nosch/ng-scaffold/README.md

 5. $ npm install
 6. $ bower install

-## 5. How to use
+## How to use

-Start to develop, to test or to build an application with one of the following grunt tasks.
+Start to develop, to test and finally to build an AngularJS application with one of the following grunt tasks.

-- $ grunt build
 - $ grunt server (default)
 - $ grunt release

+## Stack
+### Application

+- AngularJS v1.2.14
+- Twitter Bootstrap v3.1.1
+- UI-Router v0.2.9
+- jQuery v2.1.0
+- Underscore.js v1.6.0
+- Moment.js v2.5.1
+- Modernizr v2.7.1

+### Build process

+- Grunt v0.4.2
+- Bower v1.2.8
+- Karma v0.10.9